yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 greedy freelancers who always jumps from project to project.
 You need a long-term commitment.
 That's why you have to pretend you're rich enough.

-{% quote Programmers in general are not really good in financial negotiations; use that to exploit them %}
+{% quote Programmers in general are not really good in financial negotiations; use that to exploit them. %}

 **Delay Money Talks**.
 Don't mention money for as long as you can.
 Ideally, ask him to create